The truth behind common parking myths

 Ignoring parking charge notices from private firms

-If you’ve received a ticket after parking on private land because you were there without permission or exceeded the maximum duration of stay, this has come from a private parking firm rather than a local authority.
 A lot of these companies can request your data from the DVLA and will send you a parking charge notice through the post.
-Refusing to pay will often lead to an increased charge and eventually the company may even take you to court, so it’s a good idea to pay if you haven’t complied with their parking regulations.
+Refusing to pay will often lead to an increased charge and, eventually, the company may even take you to court.
+It’s a good idea to pay if you haven’t complied with their parking regulations.

 Do traffic wardens have targets?